naokiur/aws_construction_cdk/README.md

-# Welcome to your CDK Java project!
+# Welcome to my CDK Java project! and CloudFormation.

+## Prepare
+* Need github access token in AWS secret manager.

 This is a blank project for Java development with CDK.